top of page

 Image.jpg

 Martha O'Sullivan has loved reading romance novels for as long as she can remember.
 Writing her own books is the realization of a lifelong dream.
 She is a graduate of Illinois State University where she wrote for the school newspaper and was a member of Zeta Tau Alpha.
 She is also a former Acquisitions Editor at MacMillan Computer Publishing.
 Martha writes contemporary romances with male/female couples and happy endings.
-Her Chances TrilogySecond Chance, Chance Encounter and Last Chance—and new standalone novel, Christmas in Tahoe, are available in print and digital formats at online retailers everywhere.
-Her next book, Sierra Fall, will be released in late 2024.
+Her Chances TrilogySecond Chance, Chance Encounter and Last Chance—and fourth novel Christmas in Tahoe, are available in print and digital formats at online retailers everywhere.
+Her new book, Sierra Fall, will be released in February 2025.
 A native Chicagoan, she lives her own happy ending in Florida with her husband and daughters.

 To My Readers,